sw2go/nodelink/readme-nodelink.txt

 npm install                     ... ensure
 ng serve                        ... test

-git add -A
-git commit -m "initial setup"   ... got 'origin/master', but the upstream is gone. (use "git branch --unset-upstream" to fixup) git branch --unset-upstream     ... an then git push -u origin master       ... did the trick
+git add -A                      ... stage git commit -m "initial setup"   ... commit but got 'origin/master', but the upstream is gone. (use "git branch --unset-upstream" to fixup) git branch --unset-upstream     ... an then git push -u origin master       ... did the trick